corpus-io/tokenize.it-smart-contracts/docs/fees.md

 - 5% of tokens minted
 - 5% of currency paid when using PrivateOffer
-- 10% of currency paid when using PublicFundraising
+- 10% of currency paid when using Crowdinvesting

 ## Fee collectors